Nutanix-APJ/NHT/files_deploy/files_deploy.rst

 .. image:: images/image021.png

-Login to your **Windows VM** created in Nutanix 101 lab, add domain *ntnxlab.local*, restart this windows VM and test the avaiability of the share you created.
+Login to your **Windows VM** created in Nutanix 101 lab, add domain *ntnxlab.local*, restart this windows VM and login in with AD administrator credentials, test the avaiability of the share you created.
 If home share \\\\10.42.xx.152\\home is avaiable, create a new folder named **marketing** under home share.

 .. image:: images/image022.png